jammont/mlky/README.md

 ## Usage

-To get started with mlky, import the `Config` class and pass it either a yaml file, yaml string, or a dict:
+To get started with mlky, import the `Config` object and pass it either a yaml file, yaml string, or a dict:

 ```python
 >>> from mlky import Config